PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/exercise5.md

 a.
 Calculation of a factorial using recursion.
 b.
 Calculation of arctan using the Taylor series expansion.
 c.
 Estimation of pi using the Wallis product.
+d.
+Generate the Fibonacci sequence to a given number of terms.

 ```{code-cell} c++
 :tags: [remove-output, skip-execution]